codeontap/codeontap/docs/getting-started/deploy-basic-components.md

 Repeat the following steps for the following deployment units

-- **cmk** - deploys an AWS KMS key along with a ssh-key with a private key that will be encrypted with the KMS key
+- **baseline** - deploys an AWS KMS key along with a ssh-key with a private key that will be encrypted with the KMS key

 Generate the templates used to deploy the services